jerichodinozo/resume/README.md

 6. [Credits](#credits)

 ## Purpose
 This document aims to guide readers who are interested in learning more about technical writing that possess basic understanding of Markdown and the command line interface but are inexperienced with version control systems and static site generators.
 By the end of this guide, the reader will be able to utilize the technologies mentioned above to host static webpages that follow the guidelines from Etter's "Modern Technical Writing: An Introduction to Software Writing."
-This guide will be guiding the reader how to use Github, MkDocs, and Github pages to host their webpage.
+This guide will be explaining to the reader how to use Github, MkDocs, and Github pages to host their webpage.

+In this guide, we will be using the following:
+- Distributed version control system: GitHub
+- Static site generator: MkDocs
+- Forge: GitHub Pages

 ## Prerequisites
 - MacOS: For this guide I will be using a device with MacOS installed